ProfessorJames/hangman/README.md

 [Back to Top](#table-of-contents)

-### Forking The Repository
+## Forking Project

-This can be done to create a copy of the repository.
-The copy can be viewed and edited without affecting the original repository.
+Forking a GitHub repository allows you to create your own copy of a repository in your GitHub account.
+This copy can be modified independently without affecting the original repository.

-To fork the repository through GitHub, take the following steps:
+- To fork a project, follow these steps:
-1. In the "hanmgman" repository, click on the "fork" tab in the top right corner.
+- Sign in to your GitHub account.
+- Locate the repository you wish to duplicate.
-2. Click on "create fork" to fork the repository.
+- Click to access the repository.

-### Cloning The Repository
+- On the right hand side of the repository's menu, you'll see the 'Fork' button.
+- Simply click the 'Fork' button to create a copy of the repository within your GitHub account."

+## Cloning Project
-To clone the repository through GitHub:
+Follow the below steps to clone the repository to your local machine.

-1. In the repository, select the "code" tab located just above the list of files and next to the gitpod button.
-2. Ensure HTTPS is selected in the dropdown menu.
-3. Copy the URL under HTTPS.
-4. Open Git Bash in your IDE of choice.
+- Log in to your GitHub account if you're not already logged in.
+- Go to the main page of the repository you want to clone.
+- Click on the "Code" button.
+- Click the clipboard icon next to the repository URL to copy it.
+- Launch your system's IDE, terminal or command prompt.
-5. Change the current working directory to the location where you want the cloned directory to be created.
+- Use the 'cd' command to navigate to the directory where you want to store the cloned repository.
-6. Type "git clone" and paste the URL that was copied from the repository.
-7. Press the "enter" key to create the clone.
+ `cd /path/to/your/desired/directory`
+- Type the following command, replacing `<repository-url>` with the URL you copied earlier:
+ `git clone <repository-url>`

 [Back to Top](#table-of-contents)